wissol/eo/lexicon.md

 * iryi: cloud
 * isak: to be handsome, beautiful..
 * ita: light, candle
-* ja: foot
+* xa: foot
-* jae: sandal
+* xae: sandal
-* jaa: barefoot
+* xaa: barefoot
-* jak: to walk, I walk
+* xak: to walk, I walk
-* jali: goat
+* xali: goat
-* jam: boot, shoe
+* xam: boot, shoe
-* je: spirit
+* xe: spirit
-* jek: to do magic, divination...
+* xek: to do magic, divination...
-* jeak: to fly ("to walk in the spirts)
+* xeak: to fly ("to walk in the spirts)
-* jee: maybe, chance, perhaps
+* xee: maybe, chance, perhaps
-* jeso: festivity, feast
+* xeso: festivity, feast
-* jik: to cut, to tear, to split
+* xik: to cut, to tear, to split
-* jli: bison
+* xli: bison
-* jo: but
+* xo: but
 * ka: hair
 * kaba: hand
 * kek: to lose, to get lost